Bears-R-Us/arkouda/FILEIO.md

       4) Attribute: `Format`
       5) Data

+`Rank`: `int`
-`Rank`: `int` representing the number of dimensions in the dataset.
+   Integer representing the number of dimensions in the dataset.
 This should be stored as the rank of the *unflattened* data, even when storing as a flattened array.

-`Shape`: `int array` storing the size of each dimension.
+`Shape`: `int array` Integer array storing the size of each dimension.
 The array should be of length equal to the `Rank`.

-`ObjType`: `b'ArrayView'` Indicates the object type.
+`ObjType`: `b'ArrayView'` Byte string indicating the object type.
 This is used when loading data to return the correct object type.

 `Format`: `int` Integer that is mapped to `flat` and `multi`. `flat==0` and `multi==1`.
 This indicates the formatting of the data within the HDF5 dataset.